AdobeDocs/experience-manager-learn.en/help/forms/querying-submitted-data/part4.md

 # Querying Submitted Data

 The next step is to query the submitted data and display the results in tabular fashion.
-To accomplish this we will be using the following software
+To accomplish this we are using the following software:

 [QueryBuilder](https://querybuilder.js.org/) - UI component to create queries